 MULTI VEHICLE CRASH STARTED BY SEMI TRUCKS SHUTS DOWN HIGHWAY 94

-The Minnesota State Patrol says it happened just after 9 a.m. near Flenning Avenue Northeast, soon after the first-ever Snow Squall Warning had been issued by the National Weather Service.
+The Minnesota State Patrol says this multi vehicle crash happened just after 9 a.m. near Flenning Avenue Northeast, soon after the first-ever Snow Squall Warning had been issued by the National Weather Service.
 Traffic cameras in the area showed a number of semis that caught on fire, sending up large plumes of smoke.

 Another witness said he pulled over to capture the worst of the destruction.
 “It was jaw dropping to say the least,” he said.
 “To see an … accident like this and to know that everybody is OK was just, it’s amazing.”